zhigaowu/OpengGL.Operation.Implements/README.md

 # OpengGLGridCVPainter
 draw multiple opencv cv::cuda::GpuMat with opengl

-# If you like it, please start it
+# If you like it, please star it

 # third party: glfw and glad